List of master's degrees in North America: Landscape Architecture

 The Master of Landscape Architecture (MLA) degree is a professional degree in the field of landscape architecture.

 Laws

-Master of Laws (LL.M.) is a graduate law degree, pursued after earning a first law degree in the U.S. or abroad, such as a LL.B. or J.D.
+Master of Laws (LL.M.) is an advanced degree in law, pursued after earning a first degree in law within the U.S. or abroad, such as a Juris Doctor (J.D.).
 The LL.M. program typically lasts one year if taken full-time.
 For foreign law graduates, the LL.M. is similar to a 'study abroad program' and offers a general overview of the American Legal System.
 Domestic U.S. law graduates pursue the LL.M. for different reasons, largely academic.
-With the exception of LL.M.
-Programs in highly specialized areas where advanced knowledge in a field is useful (e.g., Taxation, International Taxation, Intellectual Property; etc.), the Master of Laws is designed for those intending to teach law, whereas the J.D. is a professional doctorate.
+With the exception of LL.M. programs in highly specialized areas where advanced knowledge in a field is useful (e.g., Taxation, International Taxation, Intellectual Property; etc.), the Master of Laws is designed for those intending to teach law, whereas the J.D. is a professional doctorate.

 Leadership

 The Master of Science in Leadership is an alternative to, not a substitute for, the traditional Master of Business Administration (MBA) degree.
 The MSL degree requirements may include some business courses that are required in an MBA program.
 However, this degree program concentrates heavily on leader-follower interactions, cross-cultural communications, coaching, team development, project leadership, and behavioral motivation theories; it does not concentrate on financial or quantitative analysis, marketing, or accounting which are common in MBA programs.
 The degree program is appealing to people in well-established careers already.
 The MSL degree is similar to the Master of Organizational Leadership (MSOL) degree.